pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-07-15-apple-crumble.markdown

 - rolled oats
 - crumble
 - crisp
-Description: Let me guess, you went <a href='/misc/fruit#apple'>apple</a> picking this fall, and now you have way too many <a href='/misc/fruit#apple'>apples</a>, but are struggling to find something healthy to bake with them.
+Description: Let me guess, you went apple picking this fall, and now you have way too many <a href='/misc/fruit#apple'>apples</a>, but are struggling to find something healthy to bake with them.
 Just me?
 Well this is awkward then...
 Or make some <a href='/recipes/apple-spread'>No Sugar Added Apple Spread</a>
 Instructions:
-- Half, core, and thinly slice each apple.
-Add to a large bowl.
-Add the rest of the apple mix ingredients (honey, cornstarch, lemon juice, cinnamon, nutmeg, ginger, allspice, salt, and cloves), and toss until fully coated.
-Transfer to lightly greased 9x13" pan
+- Half, core, and thinly slice each <a href='/misc/fruit#apple'>apple</a>.
+Add to a <a href='https://amzn.to/4adxMft'>large bowl</a>.
+Add the rest of the <a href='/misc/fruit#apple'>apple</a> mix ingredients (honey, cornstarch, <a href='/misc/fruit#lemon-juice'>lemon juice</a>, cinnamon, nutmeg, <a href='/misc/veggies#ginger'>ginger</a>, allspice, salt, and cloves), and toss until fully coated.
+Transfer to lightly greased <a href='https://amzn.to/4aiCsjh'>9x13" pan</a>
 - <img src='/assets/Food/Healthier Dessert/Apple Crumble/apple-crumble-raw-apples.jpg' alt='' class='instruction-image'>

 - Next, prepare the topping.
-Mix together the crisp topping ingredients (quick oats, maple syrup, coconut oil, cinnamon, ginger, nutmeg, cloves, and salt.
-Evenly crumble the mixture on top of the apples
+Mix together the crisp topping ingredients (<a href='/misc/grains#oats'>quick oats</a>, maple syrup, <a href='/misc/nuts#coconut'>coconut oil</a>, cinnamon, <a href='/misc/veggies#ginger'>ginger</a>, nutmeg, cloves, and salt.
+Evenly crumble the mixture on top of the <a href='/misc/fruit#apple'>apples</a>
 - <img src='/assets/Food/Healthier Dessert/Apple Crumble/apple-crumble-raw-crisp.jpg' alt='' class='instruction-image'>

-- Bake at 350F (covered) for about 60 minutes, or until the top is golden brown and the apples are syrupy and tender, but not mushy.
+- Bake at 350F (covered) for about 60 minutes, or until the top is golden brown and the <a href='/misc/fruit#apple'>apples</a> are syrupy and tender, but not mushy.
 Broil the top for a few minutes to brown it more if desired.
 Let cool at least 15 minutes before slicing
 Notes:
 ---